a-ignatov-parc/grunt-video-slicer/README.md

 ### Overview

-The `video_slicer` task will take source video and cut it in any number of video clips you defined in options.
-Clips will be encoded in `*.mp4` and `*.webm` to be fully supported with html5 video tag.
+The `video_slicer` task will take the source video file and cut it in any number of clips you defined in the options.
+Clips will be encoded in `*.mp4` and `*.webm` and optimized to be fully supported with web browser.

 In your project's Gruntfile, add a section named `video_slicer` to the data object passed into `grunt.initConfig()`.